• Skip to primary navigation

 • Mix all of your dry ingredients together in one bowl and all the wet ingredients together in a second bowl.

-• Use a piping bag or ziplock bag with one of the corners cut off to pipe the donut batter into the donut pan (affiliate link).
+• Use a piping bag or ziplock bag with one of the corners cut off to pipe the donut batter into the donut pan.
 It can get very messy if you try to spoon it in by hand!

 • Don’t bake your donuts too long!
-My oven only takes 10-12 minutes to bake these donuts.
+My oven only takes 12-14 minutes to bake these donuts but I usually start checking them at the 10 minute mark.
 If you over bake them, you’ll get a tougher/denser donut.

 • Add liquid to the glaze gradually.
 I like a thick glaze, so I start by adding only 1 tablespoon of the milk and then drizzling in the second tablespoon a little bit at a time until it is the consistency I like.